Kitchenn3/CALM/base-demo/README.md

 ============================================================
 - Welcome to the Cartological Gym: Metal Module -
 ============================================================
-Your task: Discriminate between human and AI-generated text.
+the task: Discriminate between human and AI-generated text.

 Text A:
 ------------------------------